section-engineering-education/engineering-education/content/articles/save-and-load-stacked-ensembles-in-onnx/index.md

 ---
 Stacked ensemble models are learners that increase predictive performance over stand-alone learners by combining the results of two or several machine learning models and running them through a meta-learner.
 <!--more-->
-The stacked models are different (not a single type), unlike in bagging methods (just decision trees) where each model in the stack does not correct the predictions of the previous ones, like it happens in boosting.
+The stacked models are different (not a single type), unlike in bagging methods (just decision trees) where each model in the stack does not correct the predictions of the previous ones like it happens in boosting.
 You can learn how to build one such Ensemble model by reading [this article by Adhinga Fredrick](/engineering-education/ensemble-learning-based-regression-model-using-python/).

-[Open Neural Network Exchange](https://onnx.ai/) (ONNX) is an open source format for deep learning and traditional machine learning developed by Microsoft that has an unified schema for saving models despite the library they were developed in.
+[Open Neural Network Exchange](https://onnx.ai/) (ONNX) is an open-source format for deep learning and traditional machine learning developed by Microsoft that has a unified schema for saving models despite the library they were developed in.

 Launched in December 2017, it gives data scientists and machine learning engineers a way to persist models without worrying about platform inconsistencies and library version deprecation.

-It acts as a mean to avoid vendor locking, since ONNX models can be deployed on any platform - not just where they were trained.
+It acts as a means to avoid vendor locking since ONNX models can be deployed on any platform - not just where they were trained.

 Assume you trained an image recognition model on NVIDIA's GPUs.
 But, for operations purposes, you decide to deploy it to a production environment on Google's TPUs.

 Well, ONNX is a nifty tool to transfer the model between the two.

-Container-based methods for pushing models to production enviroment using Docker, can also be by-passed altogether.
+Container-based methods for pushing models to the production environment using Docker can also be bypassed altogether.
 For machine learning engineers, who want to ship models across platforms, or containerizing them can be avoided by ONNX models.

 So, how can stacked ensembles be serialized using ONNX?